CommodoreAlex/Data-Science/JAX/readme.md

 This guide walks through:

-- Creating an isolated environment (e.g., with `venv`)
+- Creating an isolated environment
-- Installing JAX with or without GPU support
 - Configuring VSCode to work smoothly with the JAX ecosystem
 - Running and troubleshooting basic scripts